la10736/rstest/README.md

     assert_eq!(2 * a, result.await);
 }
 ```

 Just the attributes that ends with `test` (last path segment) can be injected.

 ### Use `#[once]` Fixture

-If you need to a fixture that should be inizialized just once for all tests
+If you need to a fixture that should be initialized just once for all tests
 you can use `#[once]` attribute. `rstest` call your fixture function just once and
 return a reference to your function result to all your tests: